tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 ## HTTP Request {#oblivious-request}

-Oblivious DoH queries are created by the Client, and sent to the Oblivious Proxy.
+Oblivious DoH queries are created by the Client, and sent to the Proxy.
-Requests to the Oblivious Proxy indicate which DoH server to use as an Oblivious Target by specifying two variables: "targethost", which indicates the host name of the Oblivious Target server, and "targetpath", which indicates the path on which the Oblivious Target's DoH server is running.
+Requests to the Proxy indicate which DoH server to use as a Target by specifying two variables: "targethost", which indicates the host name of the Target server, and "targetpath", which indicates the path on which the Target's DoH server is running.
 See {{request-example}} for an example request.

 Oblivious DoH messages have no cache value since both requests and responses are